saiganesh08/Disease-Prediction/README.md

 # Disease-Prediction
-Based on the symptoms you have your disease will be predicted Prediction will be done using multiple machine learning algorithms The data will be stored and viewed sqlite
+1)Based on the symptoms you have your disease will be predicted 2)Prediction will be done using multiple machine learning algorithms 3)The data will be stored and viewed sqlite